prazit/DConvers/readme.md

 ### Conversion File

+> All directory path must use '/' instead of '\' on all operating systems.

 Conversion file is a properties file which contains 4 groups of property as follow 1 Conversion Properties
 2 DataSource Properties